 The sensitivity analysis presented in the following text has been established based on the Company's exposure to interest rate risk inherent in non-derivative instruments as of the balance sheet date.
 For liabilities with variable interest rate, the analysis has been prepared under the assumption that the outstanding balance of assets and liabilities as of the balance sheet date remained constant throughout the year.
 The increase or decrease in interest rates of 1 percentage point represents the fluctuation reasonably anticipated by the management.
-Had interest rate been 1 percentage point higher/lower and all the other variables remained unchanged, the Company would have incurred operating loss of RSD 195 thousand in the year ended December 31, 2014 (December 31, 2013: RSD 213 thousand).
+Had interest rate been 1 percentage point higher/lower and all the other variables remained unchanged, the Company would have incurred an operating loss / realized profit of RSD 145 thousand for the year ended December 31, 2015 (December 31, 2014: RSD 195 thousand).
 Such situation is attributed to the Company's exposure based on the variable interest rates applied to long-term borrowings and other long-term liabilities.